Projects

 Our farm animals make so much manure!
 What to do with it?
 Turn it into compost for our garden!
 Members will join our Master Composter to learn how we take stinky stuff and turn it into healthy dirt for our plants up at the farm.
 During the compost meetings, we will learn the basics of how to build and maintain piles.
 We will study by experience what happens with the compost piles as we add new ingredients, turn the piles, and water.
 We will learn how to keep our piles hot and how to avoid stinky messes.
 Turning compost piles is a good workout, so participants should also expect an opportunity to get outdoors and get some good exercise.

-Open to members of all ages.
-Meetings are on the first Saturday of the month, 3-5pm.
+This project are open to members of all ages.
+Meetings are on the first Saturday of the month, 3-5pm, at the farm.
+Any member who wishes to add manure to the beds must take Composting.